The Legacy of Henrietta Leavitt: A Re-analysis of the First Cepheid Period-Luminosity Relation: Cepheid sample

 The first step of this analysis is to identify the 25 SMC Cepheids used to derive the original P-L relation from \cite{Leavitt1912} (see Fig.~\ref{fig:PL_Leavitt}).
 The Cepheid names listed in her paper are in the Harvard Variable (HV) system.
 Their corresponding names in the OGLE survey \citep{Soszynski2015} and in the \textit{Gaia} DR3 catalog can be found using the Simbad\footnote{\href{https://simbad.u-strasbg.fr/simbad/}{https://simbad.u-strasbg.fr/simbad/}} database.
 Their pulsation periods are provided in the OGLE survey and in the \textit{Gaia} DR3 catalog \citep{GaiaDR3contents}, they are listed in Table~\ref{table:names_periods}.

 For 16 of Leavitt's SMC Cepheids, Table VI of \cite{Leavitt1907} gives information about the quality of the time-series observations.
 They were observed between 1889 and 1906 at an average of $\sim 41$ times each.
 All had at least 20 observations, and two had more than 80.
-While these are several times the number of observations that are typically used to obtain periods for Cepheids for modern cosmic distance ladders \citep{Freedman2001, Riess2022}, it is important to remember that over such a long baseline, the observational sampling was likely to be quite sparse.
+While these are several times the number of observations that are typically used to obtain periods for Cepheids for modern cosmic distance ladders \citep{Freedman2001, Riess2022}, it is important to remember that over such a long baseline, the observational sampling was likely to be quite sparse, which can increase the light curve scatter due to potential small period changes.
 In extreme cases, such as that of HV 1436, its 22 epochs of observations covered more than 2,800 pulsational cycles.
+Modern observations usually sample several phases of the same pulsation cycle for a variable star, which avoids aliasing and helps narrow down the period measurement.

 Figure~\ref{fig:residual_periods} shows a comparison between the Cepheid pulsation periods measured by \citet{Leavitt1912} from photographic plates, and those from the OGLE catalog \citep{Soszynski2015}.
 Surprisingly, given the sparsity of Leavitt's original data, the agreement is very good for most Cepheids.
 The largest outlier in $\log P$ is HV 1446 (red point in the top left corner of Fig. \ref{fig:residual_periods}), whose 21 observations spanned 2,052 cycles.
 Even for this variable star, the measured periods were still within $\sim 0.1$ days: Leavitt found a period of 1.76 days ($\log P = 0.246$) while OGLE reports 1.87 days ($\log P = 0.272$).
 Except for the 6 Cepheids indicated in red and labeled in Fig. \ref{fig:residual_periods}, the agreement is excellent (to 0.01 day on average).
-In the Appendix, we discuss the particular case of BZ Tuc (HV 821) and its various period measurements and potential evolution.
+In Appendix \ref{appendixA}, we discuss the particular case of BZ Tuc (HV 821) and its various period measurements and potential evolution.

 The paper by \citet{Leavitt1912} does not provide any classification or pulsation mode for their 25 SMC Cepheids.
 In fact, at the time, Cepheids were not yet classified between different types and were considered as a unique population.
 For this reason, and because he was using a mix of classical and Type II variables, Edwin Hubble's first estimate of the distance to galaxies was overestimated and his initial value for the Hubble constant was around 500 km/s/Mpc.
 According to the OGLE catalog \citep{Soszynski2015}, all Cepheids from \cite{Leavitt1912} are fundamental mode pulsators, although some of them have very short periods (three Cepheids with $\log P < 0.25$) and could be suspected to be first overtone pulsators or to be incorrectly classified as classical Cepheids.
 Additionally, all 25 SMC Cepheids, even the ones with very short periods, are confirmed fundamental-mode classical Cepheids by the Gaia DR3 reclassification \citep{Ripepi2022Gaia}. \\